Swiftpack.co - stefanspringer1/SwiftXML as Swift Package

 }

-As mentioned and the general description, the library allows to efficiently find elements or attributes of a certain name in a document without having to traverse the whole tree.
+As mentioned and the general description, the library allows to efficiently find elements of a certain name in a document without having to traverse the whole tree.

 Finding the elements of a certain name: